-- Hotel Karlamuiza, is located in Kārļi, at about 10 km and 15 minutes drive from Cesis.
+Hotel Karlamuiza, is located in Kārļi, about 10 km and 15 minutes drive from Cesis.
 This is a fantastic, family run countryside hotel with very large, comfortable rooms and that splendid countryside charm that will make you fall in love with it.
 The staff is extremely friendly and helpful.
 All rooms have a view of the countryside and the area is so peaceful that you are guaranteed quality sleep.
 Guests can enjoy a home cooked, delicious meal – usually a traditional Latvian dish.
 Enquire beforehand about dietary requirements.
-Click here for the latest rates and here for reviews.

-- Hotel Vanadzina Maja is located in the main street in the historic center of Cesis.
+Hotel Vanadzina Maja is located in the main street in the historic center of Cesis.
 The comfortable rooms are decorated in modern Scandinavian style, so they are plain and extremely cozy.
 They all face a small courtyard.
 There is an on site restaurants known to be one of the best in Gauja.
-Click here for the latest rates and here for reviews.

 Priede Café is a lovely small café right in one of the beautiful squares of Cesis.
 It has a fantastic selection of light and healthy as well as more earthy meals.
 Make sure to try the keto bowl.

 You can easily get to Cesis from Riga via public transportation.

 Bus line 7730 leaves regularly from the center of Riga and takes about one hour and 50 minutes to reach Cesis bus station.
 The ticket costs €4.15.

 There also are regular trains that connect Riga to Cesis.
 Depending on the train, the ride lasts between one hour and 15 minutes and two hours.
 The ticket costs €3.50.